adept-forge/adept-forge.github.io/source/index.md

 ![workflow](fig/workflow.jpg)

-To obtain the United Imaging Pulseq Interpreter, it is necessary for you to sign a magnetic resonance research collaboration agreement with United Imaging MR.
+To obtain the Pulseq Interpreter on UIH MR, it is necessary for you to sign** the MR research collaboration agreement** with UIH MR.
-If you have any interests in UIH MR Pulseq interpreter, please feel free to contact us: umr-adept@united-imaging.com.
+If you have any interests in the Pulseq interpreter, please feel free to contact us: umr-adept@united-imaging.com.

 # News